-Nearest Neighbor: Use the value in this column that exists with the smallest time distance to the currentz time.

-Linear Interpolation: Linearly interpolate between the two values that exist in this column prior to and after the current time.
-This option does not exist for string columns, as an interpolation between strings would not be meaningful.

-Integer Resample Method: Determines, how new values for integer columns are computed.
+- 60 Chapter 3 Analyses - As Message Rows: Use the last value in this column exactly once, and fill all following rows with the default value, until a new value is encountered.
+This can be useful, if you have a file containing only message rows, and you want to merge it, while filling the intermediate rows with default values. - Linear Interpolation: Linearly interpolate between the two values that exist in this column prior to and after the current time.
+This option does not exist for string columns, as an interpolation between strings would not be meaningful. - Integer Resample Method: Determines, how new values for integer columns are computed.
 See Resample Methods.
-Note that Integers columns will

-- not be converted to floating point columns, even if you have selected "Linear Interpolation" as the resample method. - Float Resample Method: Determines, how new values for floating point columns are computed.
+Note that Integers columns will not be converted to floating point columns, even if you have selected "Linear Interpolation" as the resample method. - Float Resample Method: Determines, how new values for floating point columns are computed.
 See Resample Methods. - Time Resample Method: Determines, how new values for time columns are computed.
 See Resample Methods.
 Note that this method is applied to columns of either type TimeSpan and DateTime, and not necessarily to whatever is set as the time column, which could also be a column of type float or integer. - String Resample Method: Determines, how new values for string columns are computed.
 See Resample Methods. - Use Default for Large Gaps: If enabled, instead of one of the above resample methods, the default value chosen below is written into a column if all of the following conditions are true: - There is a gap in the original data that has at least the length given Large Gap Length. - The column is not of type DateTime or TimeSpan (it is assumed that the chosen interpolation method is reasonable for these columns). - The column is not constant, monotonically increasing or monotonically decreasing (setting a default value would destroy this characteristic).